Lakshmi-reddy9/pm_project/docs/project_management_plan.md

 #### Phase 1 - Conception and initiation (Module 1)

-Phase 1 involves a friendly competition between muliple teams, each completing a quick (2-week, 1 module) exercise to develop a vision for the project on a given platform.
-In competitions, this exercise may be done in an afternoon.
 During Phase 1, the teams will work independently and each vision will be shared with the client.

 Deliverables: